 Avoid: Soybean oil, canola oil, corn syrup, monosodium glutamate, partially hydrogenated oil, sodium benzoate, disodium inosinate, and potassium sorbate.

 There’s nothing like diving into a big bag of popcorn and settling into the couch for a movie night.
-Popcorn is most certainly a low-calorie, high-fiber snack, but the one glitch in the system is the corn itself.
-About 85% of the corn grown in the United States is genetically modified (GMO).
-That means unless you are buying ORGANIC popcorn, you are eating genetically modified foods.
-And why do you care?
-In case you missed the highlight from above, GMO foods have shown in research to lead to allergies, infertility, birth defects, liver damage and cancer.
-No thank you.
+Popcorn is most certainly a low-calorie, high-fiber snack, but the one glitch in the system is all the additives to popcorn.

 Finally, we come to chemicals.
 Chemicals in the instant popcorn bag, chemicals used as flavoring, and chemicals used as preservatives.
 We’ve got all of them.
 They look like the following: TBHQ (ADHD, ADD, anxiety and restlessness), propyl gallate (may lead to may also lead to liver and kidney damage), artificial colors (ADD, anxiety), and chemical coatings such as PFOA, PFCs, and plastics (once heated, these chemicals leach into the popcorn, not only altering the taste, but exposing you to a toxic mess).